-- A. Lodging is allowed for attendance at conferences, seminars or meetings that are in excess of 50 miles one-way from the employee's headquarters. - The County Manager may approve exceptions to the 50-mile/one hour minimum if he/she considers the request to be reasonable and practical, especially considering the destination, the difficulty of the commute, and the starting time of the conference. - B. Reasonable lodging expenses will be paid at actual cost including parking, for as many nights as necessary. - Non-business-related room charges, such as movies or refreshments are not reimbursable. - C. The lodging accommodations should be economical and practical.
+- A. Lodging is allowed for attendance at conferences, seminars or meetings that are in excess of 50 miles one-way from the employee's headquarters. - 1.
+The County Manager may approve exceptions to the 50-mile/one hour minimum if he/she considers the request to be reasonable and practical, especially considering the destination, the difficulty of the commute, and the starting time of the conference. - B. Reasonable lodging expenses will be paid at actual cost including parking, for as many nights as necessary.